Page Impressions (PI)

 Effective click-through rate

 The effective click rate can easily be determined from the ratio of the click rate to the open rate.
-For example, if the open rate is 10% and the click rate is 5%, then the effective click rate is 50%.
+For example, if the opening rate is 10% and the click rate is 5%, then the effective click rate is 50%.

 But be careful: here, too, the measurement inaccuracy of the click rate must be taken into account.
 The effective net click rate can therefore also be more than 100%.
 The effective gross click rate anyway.
 Anyone who has understood the two sentences above has also understood the differences between net, gross and effective click rate.